TCPView - Portable Endpoint Process Monitor

 Frequently Asked Questions (FAQ)

 Yes.
-It is developed by Microsoft’s Sysinternals team and is widely trusted by IT professionals.
-Just be sure to download it from the official source.
+TCPView is developed and maintained by Microsoft’s Sysinternals team and is widely trusted by IT professionals worldwide.
+Always download it from the official Microsoft source.

 Does TCPView require installation?

 No installation is required.
-It’s completely portable and can be run from any folder or USB drive.
+TCPView is completely portable and can be run from any folder, external drive, or USB flash drive.

 Can TCPView block or prevent unwanted connections?

-While it allows you to terminate individual connections or processes, it’s not designed as a firewall.
-For prevention and rules-based blocking, consider using a dedicated firewall solution.
+TCPView allows you to terminate individual connections or processes, but it is not a firewall.
+For permanent blocking or rule based filtering, a dedicated firewall solution is recommended.

 Does TCPView work on modern versions of Windows?

-Absolutely.
-It works on Windows XP and all later versions, including Windows 10 and 11.
+Yes.
+TCPView works on Windows XP and newer, including Windows 10 and Windows 11.

 TCPView vs Netstat: Quick Comparison